Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- The 37.5 combined points per game that these two squads have allowed this season are 7.0 fewer than the 44.5 total in this contest.
+- These two squads combine to surrender 37.5 points per game, 6.5 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 49.9, 5.4 points more than Sunday's over/under of 44.5.
+- The Cardinals and their opponents have scored an average of 49.9 points per game in 2020, 5.9 more than Sunday's total.

-- The 44.5-point total for this game is 0.8 points below the 45.3 points per game average total in Panthers games this season.
+- The 45.3 PPG average total in Panthers games this season is 1.3 points more than this game's over/under.

 Cardinals stats and trends

-- In Arizona's nine games this year, it has seven wins against the spread.
+- Arizona has seven wins against the spread in nine games this year.

-- The Cardinals have been favored by 9.5 points or more once this season and covered the spread.
+- The Cardinals covered the spread in their only game when favored by 10 points or more.

-- Arizona's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Arizona's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Arizona is 6-2 against the spread and 7-1 overall in games when it puts up more than 20.3 points.
+- Arizona is 6-2 against the spread and 7-1 overall this season when the team notches more than 20.3 points.

-- In games that Arizona churns out over 293.1 yards, the team is 7-2 against the spread and 8-1 overall.
+- In games that Arizona totals more than 293.1 yards, the team is 7-2 against the spread and 8-1 overall.

 - The Cardinals have turned the ball over nine times this season, one fewer than the Panthers have forced (10).